terrainagency/ScrollSequence.js/README.md

 Key | Type | Description
 ------------ | ------------ | ------------
-container | string | Defines query paramenters for the sequence container panels | string | Defines query paramenters for all panels within the sequence container triggerContainer | string | Defines query paramenters for the trigger container
+container* | element | Container element for the sequence triggerContainer* | element | Container element for triggers to be placed in panels* | element arr | Array of panels debug | boolean | Turns debug mode off/on

+> *required

 ## 3: Loop through panels